2023 European Tour

 The 2023 European Tour, titled as the 2023 DP World Tour for sponsorship reasons, was the 52nd season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

 It was the second season of the tour under a title sponsorship agreement with DP World, that was announced in November 2021.

 Changes for 2023

 Player Earnings Assurance Programme

 In November 2022, alongside the schedule release, the tour announced that they would introduce a "Player Earnings Assurance Programme", which would guarantee minimum earnings of US$150,000 for all exempt players from categories 1–17 if they competed in at least 15 tournaments.

 Rankings name change

-In November 2022, the tour announced that the DP World Tour Rankings would be reverted back to the Race to Dubai, the name which had been in place between 2009 and 2021.
+In November 2022, the tour announced that the DP World Tour Rankings would be reverted to the Race to Dubai, the name which had been in place between 2009 and 2021.

 PGA Tour exemptions

 As part of the PGA Tour strategic alliance expansion which had been signed in June 2022, the 2023 season saw the beginning of PGA Tour status being awarded to the top 10 players (not otherwise exempt) on the Race to Dubai.